The highest peak of landscape paintings is Hiroshige Utagawa, a ukiyo-e artist from the late Edo period, depicting the masterpiece "53rd Tokaido".

 More than 150 years after his death.

-On a peaceful Sunday in June, today's Hiroshige appears here on Tsukuda Island.
+On a peaceful Sunday of June, today's Hiroshige appears here on Tsukuda Island.

 Tsukuda Kobashi, Funadamari, Tsukuda Park.

-This downtown appearance will touch the koto line of Sunday painters.
-I'm quietly talking with my favorite painting book with my desired touch.
+This downtown atmosphere will touch the koto line of Sunday painters.
+I'm talking quietly with my favorite drawing book with the touch I want.

-Watching Hiroshige on Tsukuda Island carrying brushes on a day of the sun, this space is separated from other hustle and bustle, and it seems that time flows slowly there.
+When I saw Hiroshige on Tsukuda Island carrying brushes for a day in the sun, this space was separated from the other hustle and bustle, and it was as if time was flowing so slowly.

-The surrounding area has completely changed with ultra-high-rise apartments.
+The surrounding area has completely changed in a group of high-rise apartments,

-This area, which retains the remnants of the Showa era and invites nostalgia, does not seem to release the hearts of landscape painters on holidays.
+This area, which retains the remnants of Showa and invites nostalgia, seems to capture the hearts of landscape painters on holidays and do not release them.